-For RSL video exams to be valid, there are a number of rules you must adhere to:
+For Rockschool video exams to be valid, there are a number of rules you must adhere to:

-- 1) The exam needs to captured as a single, continuous shot in real time you must not stop or pause the camera in between pieces. - 2) You must not use video editing software to cut out takes or reduce the time between pieces the video should represent an exam taken in person as closely as possible, so do not worry about taking a little time setting up between pieces
+- 1) The exam needs to be captured as a single, continuous shot in real time - you must not stop or pause the camera in between pieces. - 2) You must not use video editing software to cut out takes or reduce the time between pieces the video should represent an exam taken in person as closely as possible, so do not worry about taking a little time setting up between pieces - 3) Your face must be visible in the video, so we can identify the person taking the exam - please refer to the framing guide for further details.